 Children occasionally daydream, squirm in their seats, or leap before they look.
 Children with attention-deficit/hyperactivity disorder (ADHD) behave this way so frequently and severely that it can cause serious problems.
 It can be tempting to call these children bad or spacey.
 Yet their problems are symptoms of a real—and treatable—brain disorder.

-Between 4 and 12 percent of school-age children have ADHD, according to Children and Adults with Attention-Deficit/Hyperactivity Disorder.
+Between four and 12 percent of school-age children have ADHD, according to Children and Adults with Attention-Deficit/Hyperactivity Disorder.
 A child may have one or more of these symptoms:

 Inattention: Trouble paying attention, excessive daydreaming, being easily distracted, losing things frequently